[Updated on December 15, 2020 with the latest rates.]

 Moving 529 Plans

 Although 529 plans are offered by each state, you are not necessarily limited to using only your own state’s plan.
-If you like the CDs and stable value fund options offered by the plans mentioned above, it’s possible to move your 529 plan account to those plans when your child gets close to going to college.
+If you like the CDs and stable value fund options offered by one of the plans mentioned above, it’s possible to move your 529 plan account to those plans when your child gets close to going to college.

 State tax benefits vary.
 Based on my own research, if you live in the states colored green and orange below, moving a 529 plan account does not have a negative impact (in Oklahoma and Washington DC, only after satisfying a minimum stay requirement).

-In the other states you’d be better off staying with the state’s own 529 plan.
+In the other states, you’d be better off staying with the state’s own 529 plan.
 See Using a 529 Plan From Another State Or Your Home State?

 The map here is based on my own research to the best I can.
 It may not be 100% accurate.
 State laws can and do change.
 Please always double-check with your state’s tax authorities.

 Say No To Management Fees

-If an advisor is charging you a percentage of your assets, you are paying 5-10x too much.
+If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.